 What should I do if I feel that I have been discriminated against?

 Employees and applicants for DOL employment have the right to experience a workplace free of discrimination and harassment.
-If you believe that you have experienced discrimination, you should contact your agency's Equal Employment Opportunity (EEO) Manager or the DOL Civil Rights Center, on (202) 693-6500 or at CivilRightsCenter@dol.gov.
+If you believe that you have experienced discrimination, you should contact your agency’s Workforce Equality Compliance Officer (WECO) or the DOL Civil Rights Center at (202) 693-6500 (voice), 7-1-1 (relay) or at CivilRightsCenter@dol.gov.